(Please click on the above link for the full policy)

 - All schools are required to provide information to parents on how to seek additional support beyond that which is ‘normally available’ for their child

 - The main aim of the Local Offer is to enable families to see readily the support they can expect locally without having to struggle to find the information.
-If there is any information that you would like to know that is not on this website then please do not hesitate to contact Mrs Maxine Barker, our Special Educational Needs Co-ordinator (SENCo).
+If there is any information that you would like to know that is not on this website then please do not hesitate to contact Mrs Daggett, our Special Educational Needs Co-ordinator (SENCo).

 Speech and Language Therapists ~ 01535 293641